Step 1. Layout & Set Elevations

 Step 5.
 Install Plumbing and Equipment

 Right after the pool is dug all the plumbing is installed complete.
 We do not stub plumb any lines, all the plumbing is installed 100%.
-Often times commercial plumbing systems are designed into shed or service areas, which is no problem at all.
 In doing this we can charge the plumbing system with air from a compressor to ensure there are no leaks.
 This test gets performed many times throughout the build process to ensure nothing has been broken during construction.
 We also install any electrical conduit in the same trench with the plumbing this way everything is together and decreases the chance of electrical conduit being damaged later.

 Step.
 6 Install Steel